scala-phase/scalathon/2012/faq.md

 ## What's with all the venue confusion this year?

 We initially chose the [Valley Forge Casino Resort][] because they assured us they'd give us a terrific price.
-The venue seemed cool and having Scalathon at a hotel resort would relieve the organizer of a significant amount of work.
+We thought the venue looked like a cool place to have a conference, and having Scalathon at a hotel resort would have relieved the organizers of a significant amount of work.

 In the end, however, the [Valley Forge Casino Resort][] still wanted far too much money, and we had no choice but to change the venue.